subhanshusingh2023/data_science_projects/movie_sentiment_analysis/README.md

 This will start the web interface for sentiment prediction.

+# Gradio Interface
+The Gradio interface provides an interactive way to predict sentiment using different models:

+Best Model: Predicts sentiment using the best-performing model trained in this project.
+Hugging Face Model: Predicts sentiment using the Hugging Face transformer model.

 ## Deployment

 The Gradio application can be deployed using platforms like [Heroku](https://www.heroku.com/), [Vercel](https://vercel.com/), or [Google Cloud Platform](https://cloud.google.com/).
 Refer to the deployment documentation of the chosen platform for detailed instructions.

+## Notes
+Make sure you have the necessary dataset, models, and libraries installed before running the code.
+For more information about the Hugging Face sentiment analysis model, visit Hugging Face Transformers.
+Feel free to modify the code and interface to suit your preferences and needs.
+Happy coding!

 ## Acknowledgments